 A public visitation will be held from 4:00-6:00pm, on Monday, June 22nd at the Strong-Hancock Funeral Home.
 Due to COVID restrictions, masks are required and social distancing is asked to be observed.
 Limited numbers are allowed in the building at a time, so please be prepared to wait outside until space opens up, and out of respect for everyone else who would like to attend, we ask that you limit your time inside.
 A private funeral and burial will be held for her family, and a public memorial service will be held at a later date when her life can be celebrated properly with handshakes, hugs and hymns.

 Arrangements are under the direction and care of the Strong-Hancock Funeral Home, 612 Main Street, Damariscotta, ME 04543.
 Condolences, and messages for her family, may be expressed by visiting: www.StrongHancock.com.

-To plant a tree in memory of Helen Viola Glendinning, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Helen Viola Glendinning, please visit our tribute store.